-Reviewable means the insurer fixes your premium for the first 5 years but can review and increase your premium after 5 years.
+You’ll also see Reviewable on some of the quotes above.
+Here the insurer fixes your premium for the first five years but can review and increase your premium after five years.

 Here’s a more in-depth article on reviewable income protection.

-With guaranteed quotes, the provider fixes your premium for the life of your income protection policy.
+With Guaranteed quotes, the provider fixes your premium for the life of your income protection policy – I recommend this option.

 If your initial quote is too high, hit the back button and re-quote:

-This will reduce your quote to a more affordable level.
+Playing about with these numbers will bring your quote to a more reasonable level.

 Some income protection is better than no income protection.

-For ages, there were only two providers of income protection in Ireland: Friends First and Irish Life.
+For ages, Ireland only had two income protection providers: Friends First and Irish Life.

 Then came New Ireland, soon followed by Aviva.

-Price is important but as important are the ancillary benefits the insurers offer.
+Price is important, but the ancillary benefits the insurers offer are also important.

-If you’re out sick, you’ll soon want to get back to work due to sheer boredom.
+If you’re out sick, you’ll soon want to get back to work as soon as possible before you die of boredom.

-So I wrote an article comparing the back to work benefits of income protection.
+So here’s an article comparing the back-to-work benefits of income protection.

-Everyone’s circumstances are different so the job of an adviser is to tailor a policy to your specific needs.
+Everyone’s circumstances are different, so an adviser’s job is to tailor a policy to your specific needs.

-The benefits of speaking with an adviser are as follows:
+The benefits of speaking with an adviser are numerous:

 1. Help you select the right policy options

-The adviser will find out about your income needs, outgoings, expected retirement age, sick pay and savings in order to tailor the policy options to you.
+The adviser will find out about your income needs, outgoings, expected retirement age, sick pay and savings to tailor your policy options.

 2. Compare the various insurers